 In Hona: Through Incoming Notifications

-In the top right-hand corner of Hona Business, you will see a messaging box which displays your number of unread messages.
-Clicking on this notification will display a list of Projects with unread messages (Visual below).
-Clicking on a Project name will take you directly into the messaging thread of the Project.
+In the top right-hand corner of Hona Business, you will see a messaging icon showing the number of your unread messages.
+Clicking on this notification displays a list of Projects with unread messages.
+Clicking on a Project name takes you directly into that messaging thread.

-If you need help changing your Notification Settings in order to get notified for the correct incoming messages, please visit Configuring Business User Notification Settings to learn how.
+If you need help changing your Notification Settings to get notified for the correct incoming messages, visit Configuring Business User Notification Settings.

 In Hona: From the Project Dashboard